 By 1811, the eastern districts of the colony had largely been cleared of the marauding black tribesmen.
 This allowed the Cape government to proclaim its intention “to found extensive settlements from Algoa Bay, the future naval mart of those quarters, to Uitenhage and Graaff-Reinet.”
 Perhaps it was the bold assertion in 1798 by Barrow, who foretold the possibility of business in the Algoa Bay environs in the salted-provisions business that hooked Korsten.
 This prediction was not based upon caprice but due to sound judgement.
 Combining the cheapness of cattle with the existence of extensive saltpans in the neighbourhood made this business viable.

 As Korsten despised both unbridled risk and danger, he took heed of this advice in spite of its isolation from the rest of the Cape Colony and the potential for further incursions by marauding tribes.
 Therefore, when a tender was advertised on 28th December 1811 for the supply of salted beef destined for Mauritius and elsewhere, Korsten immediately responded positively.
 During March 1812, Korsten entered into a contract to supply 3,000 barrels of salted beef with the concession that the contractors and their employees were exempted from commando service.
 Furthermore, they were at liberty to cut wood for casks in the Government forests.

 To facilitate this process, on 1st January 1812, Korsten purchased the “opstal” on the Loan Place, “Papenkuils Fontein”, later to be renamed Cradock Place in honour of the governor of the Cape, Sir John Cradock.
-This opstal was located about five miles from the landing place in Algoa Bay at the mouth of the Papenkuils River, resplendent in flamingos.
+This opstal was located about five miles from the landing place in Algoa Bay near the mouth of the Papenkuils River, resplendent in flamingos.
 It was here that Korsten built a huge estate at great cost.
 This included accommodation, cattle and slaves.
 This business venture can rightly be described as the first trading establishment in the Eastern Province and Korsten personally oversaw the operation of this business until 1820.